benlukas42/CodingChallenge1/README.md

 ### Task 4

 Create a rocket in the Kerbal Space Program and have it dock with the International Space Station.
 Look online for help tutorials and videos.
 Send a video or screenshot of your spacecraft after you have done it successfully.

+# Notes

+### Compiling

+Before trying to compile my code, run this to install all dependencies:

+> pip install -r requirements.txt